 Lost Beads Tall Tale African Folktale

 Lost Beads is a beloved African folktale.
-African folktales are stories forming part of an oral storytelling tradition shaped by the tongues of African elders passed down from one generation to the next.
+African folktales are stories forming part of an oral storytelling tradition of Africa.

 The iconic Lost Beads Tall Tale African Folktale teach a valuable lesson about trickery and the consequences of deception.
 Everyone will enjoy listening to the Lost Beads Tall Tale African Folktale and many types of African folktales learning from the wisdom and rich tradition of African storytelling.